Discover More Programs

 Your school’s financial aid office is the best place to begin researching the tuition and fees for your program.
 The people there can inform you of your per-credit cost and any additional student, library, or technology fees you’ll be expected to pay.

-A financial aid counselor can also help you locate any available grants, scholarships, or other tuition assistance programs to help you pay for your program.
-Along these lines, most graduate students fill out the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for affordable loans and tuition assistance.
+A financial aid counselor can also help you locate any available grants or scholarships to help you pay for your program.
+Along these lines, most graduate students fill out the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for affordable loans and other aid programs.
+Those who already work in the field should see if their employer offers tuition assistance benefits as well.

 Best 50 Accredited Online Master’s in Forensic Accounting Programs